usnistgov/ace-ui/README.md

 * [Usage](docs/USAGE.md) Details on how to use the user interface.
 * [Development](docs/DEVELOPMENT.md) Guide on how to create local environment for development.
 * [Contribution](CONTRIBUTING.md) Guide on contributing to this repository
+* [README.md](web-app/README.md) Guide on how to build standalone webui docker/docker-compose.